Schedule of Charges

 University activities not exempt from collecting F&A costs at the specified rates include, but are not limited to, the following examples: Extension Sales, Testing done in conjunction with Research or Public Service Programs, and Sales to External Educational Institutions.
 These activities normally establish prices at breakeven and therefore do need to distinguish between direct costs and F&A costs when substantiating prices on the Justification Form.
-Questions regarding this should be directed to the Division of Financial Services.
+Questions regarding this should be directed to the Administration office of the Division of Financial Services.

 1. Have you followed the Board of Regents' Policy on Sales of Products and Services?
 Please refer to PPM Chapter 6080.